-Don’t Let Your Fix-and-Flip Get Held Up by Draw Requests
+Don’t Hold Up Your Fix-and-Flip With Draw Requests

 Draw requests are a big part of fix-and-flip loan fulfillment.
 They enable borrowers to appropriately fund and complete their projects in a timely manner, maximizing their return on investment.
 The draw schedule usually has benchmarks toward completion of construction or rehab of the property.
-This schedule is closely tied to the scope of work and rehab budget.
+This schedule works in tandem with the scope of work and rehab budget.
 Throughout the process, borrowers work with their asset managers to fill their requests.

 What is a Draw Request?

-This is the process by which a borrower gets the funds they’ve been approved for from the lender.
-Draw requests are honored only for what’s in the construction budget provided with the loan application.
+A draw request is the process by which a lender approves for the borrower to receive requested funds.
+Lenders honor draw requests only for what’s in the construction budget provided with the loan application.
 Of the total loan amount, there’s usually money allocated to the acquisition of the property and money allocated to construction.
 When construction reaches certain milestones, a borrower can submit a formal request for reimbursement.
 Borrowers should submit draw requests only after work has been completed in order to pay contractors for the completed work.

 A lender honors draw requests in direct relation to project completion.
 To keep things simple, let’s say your construction costs are $100,000 and with that money, you plan to add four bedrooms to a property.
 After you complete one bedroom, you can make a construction draw request of $25,000 because your project is one-quarter complete.
 If you complete two bedrooms, you can ask for $50,000 or 50% of the approved funds.
 It’s an effective way for the lender to ensure to protect his funds and investment while still giving the borrower the necessary financial backing to reach his goals.